SauravUpadhyaya/wheat-coccinellid-detection-project/README.md

 Now, use the wheat-coccinellid-detection-model.ipynb file within this repository for reference.

 📹 Watch the tutorial (https://youtu.be/Rn2S1SFObn4) on YouTube to install PyTorch, write a Python script in Visual Studio Code, create a virtual environment, and test the installation of PyTorch.
-In addition, follow this steps to perform this project.
+In addition, follow the steps below to perform this project:

 i) Make a new project on your local machine